Azure-Samples/Cognitive-Speech-STT-iOS/README.md

 ## The Client Library
 The client library is a client library for Speech-to-Text in the Microsoft Bing Speech API

-To add the client library dependency from an existing XCode Project:
+To add the client library dependency from an existing Xcode Project:
  1. Select your target application, and open the menu `File` then `Add Files to ...`

  2. Navigate to `Speech > SpeechToText > iOS > iPhoneOS`, select `SpeechSDK.framework`, and click `Add`.